 The very early origins of Hecate are unclear, but she likely precedes the Olympians, going as far back as the Cybele cults, into older, pre-historic times.
 She was only much later incorporated into the Greek pantheon.

-In ancient Greek religion, Hecate is often linked to the Moon goddesses Artemis and Selene, corresponding to the Moon’s triple form, and personifying the archetypal tryptic of maiden, mother, crone.
+In ancient Greek religion, Hecate is often linked to the huntress goddesses Artemis and the Moon goddess Selene, corresponding to the Moon’s triple form, and personifying the archetypal tryptic of maiden, mother, and crone.

 The Role of Hecate in Ancient Greek Religion

 It’s believed that Hecate played a vital role in ancient Greek religion, and was worshiped in many different ways.

 As a goddess of witchcraft, she was often invoked during magical rituals, and it was believed she could grant wishes to her followers, bringing them prosperity, abundance and success.

 Some followers believed she could control the elements, perhaps even the weather.

 But Hecate was also a protectress.
 She was called upon for safety, and to ward off evil.
 As a protector of women and children, this sacred feminine force was also associated with childbirth and fertility.